-A recent study conducted by Zbrojkiewicz, Vertullo, and Grayson (2018) looked at the rates of ACL reconstruction within young Australian’s between 2000-2015.
-As the Winter sports season has just kicked off, it is important to be aware of their findings and how they may impact you.
+A recent study conducted by Zbrojkiewicz, Vertullo, and Grayson (2018) looked at the rates of ACL reconstruction for young Australians between 2000-2015.
+As the winter sports season has just kicked off, it is important to be aware of their findings and how they may impact you.

 However, incidence is increasing most rapidly in children aged between 5-14.
 This means more and more younger athletes are succumbing to ACL injury.
 Studies have suggested the reason for this could be a combination of earlier sport specialisation (less variety), longer sporting seasons, more intense training, higher levels of competition, and less time for free play (Werner et al, 2016).

 The negative impacts of ACL rupture include inability to participate in sport, risks associated with surgery, financial burden and prolonged rehabilitation period.
-Individuals who rupture their ACL are also at increased risk of developing osteoarthritis, and at a younger age.
+Individuals who rupture their ACL are also at increased risk of developing osteoarthritis – and at a much younger age.
 This can result in an increase in the prevalence of pain and disability in a younger population, causing an increase in the burden of health within Australia.

-Your physiotherapist can help you assess any individual deficit’s and devise a training program incorporating these principles to address any specific needs.
+Your physiotherapist can help you assess any individual deficits and devise a training program incorporating these principles to address any specific needs.
 If you have any questions or are after more information regarding ACL rupture and reconstruction, please do not hesitate to contact your physiotherapist.

-Zbrojkiewicz, D., Vertullo, C., Grayson, J. E. (2018).
+- Zbrojkiewicz, D., Vertullo, C., Grayson, J. E. (2018).
 Increasing rates of anterior cruciate ligament reconstruction in young Australians, 2000-2015.
 Medical Journal of Australia, 20: 1-5

 - Janssen, K., Orchard, J. W., Driscoll, T. R., Van Mechelen, W. (2011).
 High incidence and costs for anterior cruciate ligament reconstructions performed in Australia from 2003-2004 to 2007-2008: time for an anterior cruciate ligament register by Scandinavian model?
 Scandinavian Journal of Medicine & Science in Sport,22: 495-501.

 - Werner, B. C., Yang, S., Looney, A. M., Gwathmey Jr, F. W. (2016).
 Trends in Pediatric and Adolescent Anterior Cruciate Ligament Injury and Reconstruction.
 Journal of Pediatric Orthopaedics, 36 (5): 447-452

-Sadoghi, P., Von Keudell, A., Vavken, P. (2012).
+- Sadoghi, P., Von Keudell, A., Vavken, P. (2012).
 Effectiveness of Anterior Cruciate Ligament Injury Prevention Training Programs.
 The Journal of Bone and Joint Surgery, 94: 1-8